shpigi/p2_continuous_control/Report.md

 Number of consecutive (Adam) optimizer updates within a single model update step: `20`

 ## Results:
-With the above settings the model passed the success requirement (average over 100 episodes and 20 agents above 30) in the 106th episode.
-Just 6 episodes after it had enough in its averaging window to start chacking for this stopping criterion !
+With the above settings the model passed the success requirement (average over 100 episodes and 20 agents above 30) in the **109th episode**.
+Just 9 episodes after it had enough in its averaging window to start chacking for this stopping criterion !

 !["results"](./run_results.png)